nathangeffen/cagl/docs/userguide.md

 sort_deck(beg_deck(&d), end_deck(&d));
 ```

-The *sort_[container]* function takes two iterators over the same container as parameters and sorts the elements in that range.
+The *sort_deck* function takes two iterators pointing to elements in a *deck* and sorts the elements in that range.
 Many CAGL functions work this way.
-But operating on an entire container is so common, that the CAGL also often provides a short-hand function so we don't have to type *beg_deck(&d), end_deck(&d)*.
+But operating on an entire container is so common, that CAGL also often provides a short-hand function so we don't have to type *beg_deck(&d), end_deck(&d)*.
 This does the trick:

 ```C
 sort_all_deck(&d);